Faella

 Faella is a frazione of Pian di Scò in the Province of Arezzo in the Italian region Tuscany, located about 30 km southeast of Florence and about 35 km northwest of Arezzo, in the Valdarno.

 Faella borders the following municipalities: Castelfranco di Sopra, Figline Valdarno, Reggello.

 History

 The village of Faella was built near a castle belonging to Renuccino Ranieri and recalled in 1168.
-In 1204 Faella belonged to the family of Quona and, later, Alberto Ranieri Ricasoli, as recounted in The canon lawyer and writer Lapo da Castiglionchio.
+In 1204 Faella belonged to the family of Quona and, later, Alberto Ranieri Ricasoli, as recounted in one of the works of the canon lawyer and writer Lapo da Castiglionchio the Elder.